Read in 2013

 remember reading it when I was in high school, but I don't know if I finished it.

-sister-in-law on the death of his wife (who had, herself, adopted her husband child by his
+the death of his wife (who had, herself, adopted her husband child by his Indian

-Indian lover).
-The young girl grew up unloved by her new step-mother, but loved by
+lover).
+The young girl grew up unloved by her new step-mother, but loved by everyone

-everyone else who knew her.
-Thing go bad when she falls in love with a young Indian
+else who knew her.
+Thing go bad when she falls in love with a young Indian who is

-who is working on the hacienda.
-They end up eloping and spend the next several years
+working on the hacienda.
+They end up eloping and spend the next several years moving from

-moving from town to town, as the white man continues to push Indians off of their land and
+town to town, as the white man continues to push Indians off of their land and into

 This is an ugly story of the destruction of Indian cultures